CloudOrc/SolidUI-Doc/en_US/Development_Document/ServerCompilation/README.md

 ### 1.2 Get the source code

-Get the project source code from the GitHub repository https://github.com/CloudOrc/SolidUI.
+* Method 1: Obtain the source code of the project from the github repository https://github.com/CloudOrc/SolidUI.

+* Method 2: Download and download the source package of the required version from https://github.com/CloudOrc/SolidUI/releases.

 ## 2. Server-side compilation